 "My grandmother died the day before yesterday."

-Like BJCUAI said, I think it's the same as with English.
+Like BJCUAl said, I think it's the same as with English.
 In that English sentence, the word "died" isn't really appropriate either.

 My grandma passed away recently (funeral is actually today) and I sometimes used the word "died" when talking to people with whom I speak very casually, but with other people towards whom I think more about the words I'm saying I concentrated on saying "passed away" (especially when I spoke to people who are elderly or who know people in ill health themselves).